 Bring a saucepan of water to a boil for the most effective steam treatment, then remove it from the heat.
 You can inhale the steam by hanging a towel over your head and leaning over the pot.
 Keep your eyes closed and stay away from the hot water when you initially start.
 When the liquid cools, you can move in a little, just to the point where it is comfortable.

 You may add a few drops of essential oils; eucalyptus oil can help you open your nostrils, while lavender or chamomile essential oils will soothe you.

 Irrigate Your Sinuses to Prevent Infections and Reduce Symptoms

-Nose irrigation is a procedure that uses a saltwater solution to force germs and blocked mucus out of the nasal passages.
+Nose irrigation is a procedure that uses a saltwater solution to force germs and block mucus out of the nasal passages.
 Other terms include nasal wash, nasal douche, or nasal lavage.
 Some people refer to it as a “neti pot,” after one of the most prevalent ways to get the water in.

-To avoid introducing a parasite into your nasal canals, experts recommend drinking distilled or sterile water (you may disinfect tap water yourself by boiling for 3 to 5 minutes, then chilling).
+To avoid introducing a parasite into your nasal canals, experts recommend drinking distilled or sterile water (you may disinfect tap water yourself by boiling it for 3 to 5 minutes, then chilling).

 Yoga can help with mucus outflow from the nasal canals

 If you have a sinus infection, Leslie Kazadi, a registered yoga therapist in Los Angeles, feels that a supported yoga pose with your head up would help you feel better without placing too much pressure on your sinuses.

 Bromelain is a nutritional supplement derived from a blend of enzymes found in pineapples.
 According to the National Center for Complementary and Integrative Health (NCCIH), it’s available as a powder, cream, tablet, or capsule, sometimes mixed with other ingredients.